godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 Without further ado, feel free to jump straight to the [download page](/download)!

 Our friends at [GDQuest](https://www.gdquest.com/) prepared a wonderful video to highlight just how huge the Godot 4.0 release is.
 They also took the lead on writing this blog post, enabling the contributors from the Production team to focus on technical aspects of this release.
-The GDQuest team make amazing [open source demos](https://github.com/gdquest-demos/godot-4.0-new-features) and [YouTube tutorials](https://www.youtube.com/@GDQuest), and they make [professional courses for Godot](https://gdquest.mavenseed.com/courses/)!
+The GDQuest team makes amazing [open source demos](https://github.com/gdquest-demos/godot-4.0-new-features) and [YouTube tutorials](https://www.youtube.com/@GDQuest).
+They also make [professional courses for Godot](https://gdquest.mavenseed.com/courses/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/chXAjMQrcZk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>